aws-quickstart/cdk-eks-blueprints/docs/cluster-providers/generic-cluster-provider.md

 # Generic Cluster Provider

 The `GenericClusterProvider` allows you to provision an EKS cluster which leverages one or more [EKS managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html)(MNGs), or one or more autoscaling groups[EC2 Auto Scaling groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) for its compute capacity.
 Users can also configure multiple Fargate profiles along with the EC2 based compute cpacity.

+Today it is not possible for an Amazon EKS Cluster to propogate tags to EC2 instance worker nodes directly when you create an EKS cluster.
+You can create a launch template with custom tags on `managedNodeGroups` with `GenericClusterProvider` as shown in `mng2-launchtemplate`.
+This will allow you to propagate custom tags to your EC2 instance worker nodes.

 # Configuration